schneidermatic/MiniELK/README.md

 # ELKy
-Run the Elastic Logstash Kibana (ELK) stack in an easy way with ELKy!
+Run the ELK stack in an easy way with ELKy!